-Do you remember my Chocolate Ice Cream recipe that you need to patiently wait for 5 days to get the perfect result?
-That recipe required six egg yolks and I had to figure out how to use the leftover egg whites, and that’s how I came up with this amazingly delicious Chocolate Souffle.
+Do you remember my Chocolate Ice Cream recipe that you need to wait five days to get the perfect results?
+That recipe required six egg yolks, and I had to figure out what to do with the leftover egg whites.
+That’s how I came up with this amazingly delicious Chocolate Souffle.

-It turned out that I actually needed additional two more egg whites for this recipe but my oh my… it was heavenly.
-From outside of the oven window while baking, I could see the souffle rose high up above the ramekins.
+It turned out that I needed an additional two egg whites for this recipe, but my oh my… it was heavenly.
+From the outside of the oven window, I could see the souffle rose high above the ramekins.
 It was a beautiful sight; the texture looked fluffy and airy.
-After I took out the perfect looking souffle from the oven, I was mesmerized by the beautify for several seconds, then it brought me back to reality.
-When realized that it started to deflate slowly.
+After I took out the perfect-looking souffle from the oven, I was mesmerized by the beauty for several seconds, which brought me back to reality.
+When I realized that, it started to deflate slowly.
 Oh no!!!!!!!!!!!!!!!

-I quickly dusted powder sugar and ran to my “photo studio” (ahen, it’s just a part of my living room next to a big window), and started to take pictures.
-No, I wasn’t ready for a photo shoot.
-As I took pictures I immediately gathered some props (a spoon, fabrics etc).
+I quickly dusted powder sugar, ran to my “photo studio” (just part of my living room next to a big window), and started taking pictures.
+No, I wasn’t ready for a photoshoot.
+As I took pictures, I immediately gathered some props (a spoon, fabrics, etc).
 The result?
-Not too happy, because I don’t see my perfectly risen souffle!
-Anyway, it was probably the most difficult food photo that I’ve taken so far, even more time sensitive than ice cream shot, and I wasn’t prepared at all.
+I’m unhappy because I couldn’t capture my perfectly risen souffle!

 The story does have a happy ending.
-As the souffle beckon me to take a bite, I took a big spoonful of warm chocolatey souffle and it was so good.
-I actually forgot about the chaotic photo session until I started to write about them now.
-Maybe I’ll have to make it and take pictures again.
-This time, I will set up everything in advance and run to the “studio” as fast as I can!
+As the souffle beckoned for a bite, I took a big spoonful, rich from the chocolate flavor.
+I forgot about the chaotic photo session until I started writing.
+Maybe I’ll have to make it again and retake pictures.
+I will set up everything this time and run to the “studio” as fast as possible!
 I hope you enjoy this Chocolate Souffle.

-- 3 oz (85 g) bittersweet chocolate (next time I'll use really good chocolate)
+- 3 oz bittersweet chocolate (next time I'll use really good chocolate)

 - ½ cup unsweetened cocoa powder